lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - ANALYZE, validate, swap names.
 - Avoid large in-place DELETEs unless table size is small or you can tolerate immediate vacuuming.

-If you want, tell me the schema (key columns, size, distribution of keys, ordering column) and I’ll propose the specific DDL and CTAS statement and explain expected bottlenecks.

 ## How do you apply compression and sorting differently to hot vs cold partitions?
 Principles